chipoglesby/chipoglesby.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: The static world of Chip Oglesby
-tagline: Test
+tagline:
 ---
 {% include JB/setup %}

-# Welcome to my first github static site!
+# This is my first test at running a static site with Github pages.